 In progressive music circles, Allan Holdsworth's name needs no introduction.
-After all, his musical resume features some of the most distinguished genre-blurring groups and musicians to emerge from the '70s music scene.
+His musical resume features some of the most distinguished genre-blurring groups and musicians to emerge from the '70s music scene.
 Soft Machine, Bruford, U.K., Gong and Jean-Luc Ponty are just a few.

 As a solo artist, Holdsworth's career has been one of artistic triumph.
-While commercial success has been elusive, albums such as Metal Fatigue, Atavachron, Sand and Secrets have set high standards for innovation and creativity in a field often dominated by vapid fretboard fireworks.
+Albums such as Metal Fatigue, Atavachron, Sand and Secrets have set high standards for innovation and creativity in a field often dominated by vapid fretboard fireworks.

 Holdsworth recently began exploring another radical step in the guitar's evolution.
 Known as baritone guitars, his new custom axes can be heard on his latest release Wardenclyffe Tower.
 The title originates from a device created by Nikola Tesla, the inventor of alternating current.
 The tower was designed to distribute electricity through the surface of the earth and provide free, wireless power for all.
 The visionary was never able to see his idea materialize because of lack of support and finances.

 Ever the perfectionist, it shouldn't surprise long-time fans that Holdsworth has reservations about his current offering.
 On this note, we begin a candid conversation with this earthy virtuoso.